claypigeon123/ts-express-template/README.md

 ## TypeScript Express Template

-A simple skeleton with sensible defaults to start developing with TS + Express.
+A simple skeleton with sensible defaults to start developing with TS + Express (node.js 20).
 Includes:

 - Logging with Winston